 It works fine but it has problems.
 One is that it's temperamental and difficult to set.
 Another is that was never designed to be used as much as it was, so doing things like replacing the batteries is a chore.
 And the last is that I don't like changing the aperture; I'd rather set the aperture in the middle of the scale where it's sharpest and adjust the timer.
 (Besides, if the negative's Zone 3 area ends up requiring the lens to be turned beyond the range of its aperture scale (which does happen), then you're screwed.
 You either have to guess at exposure or reset the meter on a different area).

 The Labosix should solve that problem.
 It's simply a light meter that sits under the enlarger.
 You make test prints, calibrate the meter, and you're set.
 You spin a dial to show you the proper time.
-I have a color analyzer that does the same thing but the photocell is large and meant to average out everything; I want a spot.
+I have an Omega color analyzer that does the same thing but the photocell is large and meant to average out everything; I wanted a spot.

 I found it worked fine for that.
 It's supposed to also tell you the paper grade to use (or filter for those of us using VC).
 You put in your negative, read the darkest area (Zone 1) then read the lightest (Zone IX), and the needle points to a contrast grade number on another scale.

 I had more problems with that, though it's probably my lack of practice with it and the fact that I was printing a difficult negative anyway.
 But it got me in the ballpark, and I can't complain.

 My only real beef with it is that it has a CdS cell that needs to be protected from normal room lights, or the cell goes night blind in the dark.
 They should have made a hood or a place to put it when you want to flip the room lights on, because otherwise you have to figure something out (I put a lick of electrical tape over it) to protect it.